Lamaalsuhaim/Lamaalsuhaim/README.md

-- 👋 Hi, I’m @Lamaalsuhaim , Technical Recruiter
+- 👋 Hi, I’m @Lamaalsuhaim, Technical Recruiter
 - 👀 I’m interested in Technology and Programming
 - 📫 How to reach me? via Email: Lamaalsuhaim11@gmail.com